Learning spaces foster collaboration and inspire innovation

 Confucius said, “I hear and I forget.
 I see and I remember.
 I do and I understand.”
-Clearly the idea of active learning dates back ages, but new research validates that student-driven education promotes retention far better than lecturing.
-Educators must embrace this new generation of learners today in order to create effective health care leaders for the future.
+Clearly, the idea of active learning dates back ages, but new research validates that student-driven education promotes retention far better than lecturing.
+Educators must embrace this new generation of learners today to create effective health care leaders for the future.
 Betty Irene Moore School of Nursing at UC Davis faculty recognize the days of passive note-taking are over.
-Subsequently, they need learning spaces that engage students.
+Subsequently, learning spaces must engage students.

-Exciting designs within the new Betty Irene Moore Hall consist of Learning Commons and Active Learning spaces that are an extension of innovation and adaptability.
+Exciting designs within Betty Irene Moore Hall consist of learning commons and active-learning spaces that are an extension of innovation and adaptability.

-“This building is supporting a philosophy and our commitment to create an environment of collaboration,” adds Theresa Harvath, associate dean for academics.
+“This building supports a philosophy and our commitment to create an environment of collaboration,” adds Theresa Harvath, executive associate dean.
 “Our faculty must be more nimble than ever to create a network of courses that resembles a spider web with connectivity across the curriculum.”

-Gone is the traditional lobby and long, door-lined hallways separating classrooms.
-Students, faculty and the community will be surrounded by open spaces that vary in size, depending on location, ranging from larger meeting spaces to smaller niches to foster collaboration.
-Three learning studios are planned for the building: 175-, 125- and 60-seat rooms that adapt to emphasize group learning and creative use of multimedia tools.
+Students, faculty and the community are surrounded by open spaces that vary in size, depending on location, ranging from larger meeting spaces to smaller niches to foster collaboration.
+The three active-learning classrooms housed in Betty Irene Moore Hall, 175-, 125- and 60-seat rooms, adapt to emphasize group learning and creative use of multimedia tools.

-“Actively engaged students are more likely to recall what they have learned later within a variety of situations and contexts, thus increasing their ability to improve care.
+“Actively engaged students are more likely to recall what they learned later within a variety of situations and contexts, thus increasing their ability to improve care.
 That’s ultimately why we are here,” Harvath adds.
-“These active learning spaces also serve as a resource for our colleagues in the schools of medicine and public health.
+“These active-learning spaces also serve as a resource for our colleagues in the schools of medicine and public health.
 Learning, collaboration and interprofessional interaction will never cease within these walls.”